evanparker/330-final-project-evanparker/README.md

 - Minis

   - Get all: `GET /minis` - public, should not include images
+  - Get all: `GET /minis?thumbnails=true` - include the first image for each mini
   - Get one: `GET /minis/:id` - public, should include images as objects
   - Create: `POST /minis` - requires authentication
   - Update: `PUT /minis/:id` - requires authentication